triyanox/matz/README.md

-# matz
+# `matz` - An Experimental Linear Algebra Langauge Written With Bun.sh

-This is a toy programming language that I'm building to learn more about intrepreters.
+This is a toy programming language that I'm building with Bun.sh to learn more about intrepreters.
 It's inspired by the syntax of python and javascript and it's meant to be used for linear algebra operations.

 ## Syntax